-Infrastructure Development (Project Unigauge)

-- 20.1 This project has been taken up to cover the entire length and breadth of the country and it has so far generated over 50 million mandays of employment at the rate of 10,000 mandays per km. of gauge conversion work, helping in poverty alleviation and upliftment of the underprivileged and the poor in rural and backward areas.
-New long distance cross country north- south and east-west routes are being developed, helping the cause of economic integration besides generating considerable additional carrying capacity. - 20.2 The Project Unigauge is promoting industrialisation as is evident from the large number of industries which are coming up at Aurangabad, Alwar, Hubli, Jaisalmer, Tuticorin etc. after the arrival of the broad gauge.
-The cement plants near Chittaurgarh and the limestone rich areas of Rajasthan are now served by broad gauge lines as a result of which limestone is now moving from Jaisalmer to Bhilai without transhipment. - 20.3 Important pilgrim centres such as Pandharpur, Nanded, Ajmer, Dwarka, Sarnath, Goa, Madurai and Tirupati would now be directly accessible to the vast majority of the pilgrims of this country on the broad gauge network as a result of gauge conversion. - 20.4 Broad gauge connections would also be available to Tuticorin, Marmagao, Kandla, Nagappattinam and Mangalore ports.
-Conversion of Muzaffarpur-Raxaul section now provides a direct land route to Nepal from various ports in India. - 20.5 The extent of transformation of rail transport infrastructure, as a result of gauge conversion, could be better understood from the fact, that Rajasthan which had 77% of its network on MG at the start of project Unigauge, will have more than 80% on BG on completion of the on-going projects.
-About 1800 kms. of gauge conversion works have been planned in Rajasthan. - 20.6 Similarly, in Karnataka too, the character of its railway network will radically alter from 78% of MG and NG lines to 98% BG.
-More than 2000 kms. of gauge conversion works have been taken up in Karnataka. - 20.7 In Assam, 785 kms. of gauge conversion projects have been taken up which on completion would reduce the MG network in the state from 89% of the total to 29%.
+This project has been taken up to cover the entire length and breadth of the country and it has so far generated over 50 million mandays of employment at the rate of 10,000 mandays per km. of gauge conversion work helping in poverty alleviation and upliftment of the underprivileged and the poor in rural and backward areas.
+New long distance cross country north-south and east-west routes are being developed helping the cause of economic integration besides generating considerable additional carrying capacity.

+The Project Unigauge is promoting industrialisation as is evident from the large number of industries which are coming up at Aurangabad, Alwar, Hubli, Jaisalmer, Tuticorin etc. after the arrival of the broad gauge.
+The cement plants near Chittaurgarh and the limestone rich areas of Rajasthan are now served by broad gauge lines as a result of which limestone is now moving from Jaisalmer to Bhilai without transhipment.

+Important pilgrim centres such as Pandharpur, Nanded, Ajmer, Dwarka, Sarnath, Goa, Madurai and Tirupati would now be directly accessible to the vast majority of the pilgrims of this country on the broad gauge network as a result of gauge conversion.

+Broad gauge connections would also be available to Tuticorin, Marmangao, Kandla, Nagappattinam and Mangalore ports.
+Conversion of Muzaffarpur-Raxaul section provides a direct land route to Nepal from various ports in India.

+The extent of transformation of rail transport infrastructure as a result of gauge conversion could be better understood from the fact that Rajasthan which has 77% of its network on MG at the start of project Unigauge, will have more than 80% on BG on completion of the on-going projects.
+About 1800 kms. of gauge conversion works have been planned in Rajasthan.

+Similarly, in Karnataka too, the character of its railway network will radically alter from 78% of MG and NG lines to 98% BG.
+More than 2000 kms. of gauge conversion works have been taken up in Karnataka.

+In Assam, 785 kms of gauge conversion projects have been taken up which on completion would reduce the MG network in the state from 89% of the total to 29%.
 In Andhra Pradesh too, the MG network will come down from 29% to 5%.
 This only illustrates the magnitude of the need based gauge conversion activity in progress in various parts of the country.
 The first phase of the action plan under project Unigauge envisages conversion of about 14,000 kms. out of about 28,000 kms. of MG/NG lines.
-I am sure this thrust on gauge conversion will continue in future. - 20.8 Sir, I had given an assurance on the floor of this House to ensure completion of gauge conversion of Samastipur-Darbhanga railway line by 31st January '96 and I am glad to inform that this assurance has been duly fulfilled and this new broad gauge section has been commissioned.
+I am sure this thrust on gauge conversion will continue in future.

+Sir, I had given an assurance on the floor of this House to ensure completion of gauge conversion of Samastipur-Darbhanga railway line by 31st January'96 and I am glad to inform that this assurance has been duly fulfilled and this new broad gauge section has been commissioned.

-Doubling
+The maintenance facility is there.....(Intrruptions)......we will give you Delhi, Bombay and Calcutta.
+(Interruptions)

+In Delhi also, it is going on.....(Interruptions)